Mokhtar25/network-backend/notes.md

 -[x]clear up datebase stuff. and separate the schemas into a folder -[x-]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets, writr the queries for the basic stuff for now
--[x] add queries, and resolvers for quires for notifications -[]setup sending a photo with messaging and pictures -[]clear up the sup models, for messaging first, then comments, then others.
+-[x] add queries, and resolve's for quires for notifications -[]setup sending a photo with messaging and pictures -[] fix finding a user resolver
+-[]clear up the sup models, for messaging first, then comments, then others.
+-[x] sockets for messaging and notifications
 -[]set up production environment. redirect urls, etc
 =